atlas-bi/website/src/about.md

 <div class="container mt-5">

-# Credits
+# About

-Atlas tool are created and maintained by the Riverside Healthcare Analytics team.
+Atlas was originally created by the Riverside Healthcare Analytics team.
+In mid 2020 Riverside open sourced the project to allow other hospitals to take advantage of solution.
+Alternatives were pricey and we love collaboration.
+By open sourcing and working with other institutions we are able to together make something that alone we could not produce.

-## Contributors
+### Individual Contributors

 ::: content